-US STOCKS-Tech shares boost Nasdaq; energy stocks rebound
+CORRECTED-US STOCKS-Tech shares boost Nasdaq; energy stocks rebound

 Investors were expecting heavy trading around the market close due to FTSE Russell's completion of the annual refresh of its benchmarks.

-"The effect is going to be focused on small-caps but there's an echo of that in large caps," said Don Townswick, Director of Equity Strategy at Conning & Co in Hartford, Connecticut.
+"The effect is going to be focused on small-caps but there's an echo of that in large caps," said Don Townswick, Director of Equity Strategy at Conning in Hartford, Connecticut.

 While most of the rebalance-related trading comes at the close "there's jockeying all through the day from people who want to get ahead" said Townswick.